SaschaPolatkan/Free-Carrier-Magneto-Optics/README.md

-The Python project is a GUI that visualizes the optical response of free carriers in an applied magnetic field.
+The Python project is a GUI that visualizes the reflectivity of free carriers in an applied magnetic field.
-The GUI was created with the intention to quickly separate exotic from free-carrier effects.

 For reference, see:
 Rep. Prog.
 Phys.
 33 1193 (1970) - Palik, Furdyna